kukukukuromi/Web-based-Polla-Game/README.md

 # Web-based-Polla-Game
-a web-based Euro Cup lottery predictions platform
+A web-based Euro Cup lottery predictions platform using by Front-End